Checkmk

 Error message: Failed to gather SQL Server instances

-Check whether the TCP/IP connection is configured and working.
+Check whether the TCP/IP connection has been configured and is working properly.

 7. Files and directories